CLUSTERfoo/clusterfoo-dot-com/content/articles/eigengoogle.markdown

 </script>

-While we're on the topic of [sorting things online](http://clusterfoo.com/articles/sorting/), we might as well talk about Google.
-Cause if there's someone who knows about sorting things, it's Google: the 93-billion dollar company whose main export is taking all the things ever and putting them in the right order.
+While we're on the topic of [sorting things online](http://clusterfoo.com/articles/sorting/), we might as well talk about Google: the 93-billion dollar company whose main export is taking all the things ever and putting them in the right order.
+If there's one thing Google knows best, it's sorting stuff.

 And it all started with an algorithm called PageRank.
 [According to Wikipedia](http://en.wikipedia.org/wiki/PageRank),